-Prior to changes in the advisory guidelines and consultation with the HSE, organisers may have had little or no first aid provision, relying on the NHS Ambulance Service to attend any emergency.
-It is well documented that the ambulance service is often working at or above capacity and even 999 calls cannot always be answered in a timely manner.
-For that reason, event safety guides now state that each event should ensure its own medical provision is in place, in order to cause as little disruption to the statutory services as possible, and this is where Medic 1 can step in to assist.
+However, it is well documented that the NHS ambulance service is often working at, or above capacity, and even 999 calls cannot always be answered in a timely manner.
+For this reason, event safety guides now state that each event should ensure its own medical provision is in place, in order to cause as little disruption to the statutory services as possible, and this is where Medic 1 can step in to assist.

-We are able to offer a bespoke service to event organisers, taking away the stress and often time-consuming hard work that is involved in organising medical provision at their event.
+We are able to offer a bespoke service to Combat Sport event organisers, taking away the stress and often time consuming hard work that is involved in organising medical provision at their event.
 Our experienced team know just the right questions to ask to ensure an accurate initial risk assessment is undertaken, which will then allow our clinical leads to determine the correct level of resources needed.
-This risk assessment takes a variety of factors into account, including the exact sport taking place, the likelihood of injury, the venue in which the event is being held, previous casualty data, and also the event’s demographic.
+This risk assessment takes a variety of factors into account, including the exact sport taking place, the likelihood of injury, the venue in which the event is being held, and also the event’s demographic.
 With our dedicated expert team on hand, we can produce a finalised quote within a very short space of time, and all at no cost to the client.

-Following on from our team’s shift, we are happy to attend any debrief meetings.
-We also provide you with a detailed medical report, including a comprehensive (anonymised) breakdown of the number of patients treated, the types of illnesses/injuries sustained throughout the shift, and also any feedback and recommendations from the team who attended.
+Following on from your event, we are happy to attend any debrief meetings.
+We also provide you with a detailed medical report, including a comprehensive (anonymised) breakdown of the number of patients treated, the types of illnesses/injuries sustained throughout your event, and also any feedback and recommendations from the team who attended.
 This has proved to be very useful to organisers when planning similar events in the future.

 Every member of our highly skilled team are experienced in assessing, treating and monitoring patients on site where appropriate, and also in assessing when a patient requires additional treatment at a hospital.
 Medic 1 cover a wide variety of events and venues and are fully trained in de-escalation and communicating with intoxicated patients.
 We have a variety of resources available and, depending on the outcome of your event’s risk assessment, you may be provided with, or request, any of the following: